-Test and Tag is the name given to the process of checking the safety of portable electrical appliances.
+Test and Tag is the the process of checking the safety of portable electrical appliances.

 What type of equipment is tested and tagged?